rust-lang/prev.rust-lang.org/faq.md

 ### Why is there no integrated benchmarking infrastructure?
 </a>

-You can run benchmarks, but only on the nightly channel.
-Rust's benchmarking mechanism is currently unstable, as the API has not been deemed ready for stabilization.
-This [may change in the future](https://github.com/rust-lang/rust/issues/29553), but until then benchmarking can only be used on nightly.
+There is, but it's only available on the nightly channel.
+We ultimately plan to build a pluggable system for integrated benchmarks, but in the meantime, the current system is [considered unstable](https://github.com/rust-lang/rust/issues/29553).

 <a href="#does-rust-do-tail-call-optimization" name="does-rust-do-tail-call-optimization">
 ### Does Rust do tail-call optimization?